 Celeriac is low in carbohydrates.
 I never cooked with it until Patricia's amazing recipe for Shepherd’s pie in her e-book came up.
 I love it.

 So my personal experimenting with migraines and diet continues in the pursuit of migraine elimination.
-Let me know how you go with your diet experiments too in the Facebook comments below.

 Name one thing you learned about migraines and diet that helped stop or reduce your attacks?